EnzymeAD/Enzyme.jl/docs/src/faq.md

 Sometimes, determining how to perform this zeroing can be complicated.
 That is why Enzyme provides a helper function `Enzyme.make_zero` that does this automatically.

+Some Julia libraries sparse linear algebra libraries call out to external C code like SuiteSparse which we don't presently implement derivatives for (we have some but have yet to complete all).
+If that case happens, Enzyme will throw a "no derivative found" error at the callsite of that function.
+This isn't a fundamental limitation, and is easily resolvable by writing a custom rule or internal Enzyme support.
+Help is certainly welcome :).

+### Advanced Sparse arrays

+Essentially the way Enzyme represents all data structures, including sparse data structures, is to have the shadow (aka derivative) memory be the same memory layout as the primal.
+Suppose you have an input data structure `x`.
+The derivative of `x` at byte offset 12 will be stored in the shadow dx at byte offset 12, etc.

+This has the nice property that the storage for the derivative, including all intermediate computations, is the same as that of the primal (ignoring caching requirements for reverse mode).

+It also means that any arbitrary data structure can be differentiated with respect to, and we don’t have any special handling required to register every data structure one could create.

+This representation does have some caveats (e.g. see Identical types in `Duplicated` above).

+Sparse data structures are often represented with say a Vector{Float64} that holds the actual elements, and a Vector{Int} that specifies the index n the backing array that corresponds to the true location in the overall vector.

+We have no explicit special cases for sparse Data structures, so the layout semantics mentioned above is indeed what Enzyme uses.

+Thus the derivative of a sparse array is to have a second backing array of the same size, and another Vector{Int} (of the same offsets).

+As a concrete example, suppose we have the following: `x = { 3 : 2.7, 10 : 3.14 }`.
+In other words, a sparse data structure with two elements, one at index 3, another at index 10.
+This could be represented with the backing array being `[2.7, 3.14]` and the index array being `[3, 10]`.

+A correctly zero-initialized shadow data structure would be to have a backing array of size 2 with zero’s, and an index array again being `[3, 10]`.

+In this form the second element of the derivative backing array is used to store/represent the derivative of the second element of the original backing array, in other words the derivative at index 10.

+Like mentioned above, a caveat here is that this correctly zero’d initializer is not the default produced by `sparse([0.0])` as this drops the zero elements from the backing array.
+Enzyme.make_zero recursively goes through your data structure to generate the shadows of the correct structure (and in this case would make a new backing array of appropriate size).
+The `make_zero` function is not special cased to sparsity, but just comes out as a result.

+Internally, when differentiating a function this is the type of data structure that Enzyme builds and uses to represent variables.
+However, at the Julia level that there’s a bit of a sharp edge.

+Consider a function `f(A(x))` where `x` is a scalar or dense input, `A(x)` returns a sparse array, and `f(A(x))` returns a scalar loss.

+The derivative that Enzyme creates for `A(x)` would create both the backing/index arrays for the original result A, as well as the equal sized backing/index arrays for the derivative.

+For any program which generates sparse data structures internally, like the total program `f(A(x))`, this will always give you the answer you expect.
+Moreover, the memory requirements of the derivative will be the same as the primal (other AD tools will blow up the memory usage and construct dense derivatives where the primal was sparse).

+The added caveat, however, comes when you differentiate a top level function that has a sparse array input.
+For example, consider the sparse `sum` function which adds up all elements.
+While in one definition, this function represents summing up all elements of the virtual sparse array (including the zero's which are never materialized), in a more literal sense this `sum` function will only add elements 3 and 10 of the input sparse array -- the only two nonzero elements -- or equivalently the sum of the whole backing array.
+Correspondingly Enzyme will update the sparse shadow data structure to mark both elements 3 and 10 as having a derivative of 1 (or more literally set all the elements of the backing array to derivative 1).
+These are the only variables that Enzyme needs to update, since they are the only variables read (and thus the only ones which have a non-zero derivative).
+Thus any function which may call this method and compose via the chain rule will only ever read the derivative of these two elements.
+This is why this memory-safe representation composes within Enzyme, though may produce counter-intuitive reuslts at the top level.

+If the name we gave to this data structure wasn’t "SparseArray" but instead "MyStruct" this is precisely the answer we would have desired.
+However, since the sparse array printer prints zeros for elements outside of the sparse backing array, this isn’t what one would expect.
+Making a nicer user conversion from Enzyme’s form of differential data structures, to the more natural "Julia" form where there is a semantic mismatch between what Julia intends a data structure to mean by name, and what is being discussed [here](https://github.com/EnzymeAD/Enzyme.jl/issues/1334).

+The benefit of this representation is that : (1) all of our rules compose correctly (you get the correct answer for `f(A(x)`), (2) without the need to special case any sparse code, and (3) with the same memory/performance expectations as the original code.

 ## Activity of temporary storage